2023 Solar Incentives by State

 Federal solar investment tax credit (solar ITC)

-The federal solar tax credit was created in 2005 to make it easier for property-owners to invest in solar power.
-It was originally set to expire in 2006, but was extended several times.
+The federal solar tax credit was created in 2005 to make it easier for property owners to invest in solar panels.
+It was originally set to expire in 2006, but Congress extended it several times.
 In 2020, the tax credit amount lowered from 30 percent to 26 percent and remained there through 2021.
-In 2022, the Inflation Reduction Act extended the tax credit through 2034 and increased the amount back to 30 percent for 10 years, with slight decreases the remaining two years.
+In 2022, the Inflation Reduction Act extended the tax credit through 2034 and increased the amount back to 30 percent for 10 years, with slight decreases planned in the final two years.

 Once your solar installation is complete, you can apply for the federal solar tax credit through the IRS.
 You’ll receive 30 percent of the cost of your solar system as a credit when you file your annual tax return.

 The amount you receive through the federal solar tax credit depends on the total cost of your solar system.
-In 2022, the total installed cost of a solar system in the US was $31,558, according to data from the Lawrence Berkeley National Laboratory, a Department of Energy Office of Science laboratory.
+In 2022, the total installed cost of an 8.6 kilowatt (kW) home solar system in the US was $31,558, according to data from the Lawrence Berkeley National Laboratory, a Department of Energy Office of Science laboratory.

-The 30 percent credit for a total system cost of $31,558 equals approximately $9,467.
+30 percent of the average system cost equals approximately $9,467.
 There is no ceiling on the amount you can receive through the federal tax credit, so you can claim the full 30 percent no matter the size or total cost of your system.

 What does the federal solar tax credit cover?

-The federal solar tax credit, according to the Office of Energy Efficiency and Renewable Energy, covers:
+According to the Office of Energy Efficiency and Renewable Energy, the federal solar tax credit covers:

 - Solar panel modules or photovoltaic cells